WiIIson/EMGFlow-Python-Package/docs/reference/extract-features.md

 **Description**

-Extracts usable features from two sets of signal files (before and after being smoothed).
-Writes output to a new folder directory, as specified by the 'Feature' key value of the `path_names` dictionary.
-Output is both saved to the disk as a plaintext file, 'Features.csv', and is also returned as a dataframe object.
+Extracts features from signal files by running a series of feature extraction functions and saving the output to a feature file.

 Components of a `Signal` dataframe:
 - Has a column named `Time` containing time indexes
 - `Time` indexes are all equally spaced apart
 - Has one (or more) columns with any other name, holding the value of the electrical signal read at that time

-All files contained within the folder and subfolder with the proper extension are assumed to be signal files.
-All signal files within the folder and subfolders should have the same change in time between entries.
+The input and output locations are controlled by the `path_names` dictionary.
+The input data is taken from the 'Filled' and 'Bandpass' paths.
+The 'Filled' path is an optional step, so 'Smooth' is used if 'Filled' is unused.
+All files within these folders and subfolders are assumed to be signal files if they match the file extension, and the optional regular expression.
+Files of the same name should exist in both the 'Filled'/'Smooth' and 'Bandpass' folders, being the same file at different stages in processing pipeline.

+The 'Filled' or 'Smooth' path is used to calculate time-series features, while the 'Bandpass' is used to calculate spectral features.

+Columns of these files that begin with 'mask_' are assumed to be NaN mask columns, and are ignored unless specified in `cols`.

+The output is written as a 'Features.csv' file to the 'Feature' path.

 ```python
 extract_features(path_names, sampling_rate, cols=None, expression=None, file_ext='csv', short_name=True)
 ```